dtzWill/wdtz/content/personal/buick.rst

 The Last Days
 -------------

-Other than a minor altenator replacement a few years ago, Buick always hid its age well.
+Other than a minor alternator replacement a few years ago, Buick always hid its age well.
 However, recently it started to show signs that its time has come: